JadeSure/my_old_blog/_posts/2021-01-03-AWS-Cloud-Computing-Foundamental.md

 ![picture8](/img/AWS/RDS2.jpg)
 ![picture9](/img/AWS/RDS1.png)
 M: master; S: Slaver; R can be used as DB backups, which is asnchronous and can also be used in read workloads.

+### DynamoDB
+It is a fast and flexible NoSQL database, which is a fully managed database and supports both document and key-value data models, suitable for mobile, web, gaming, at-tech, IOT.
+Stored on SSD storage with spread across 3 geographically distinct data centers.
+Eventual Consistent Reads: fast read with little latency.
+Strongly Consistent Reads: reflects all writes that received a successful response piror to the read.(higher consistency with lower performance).

+### RedShift
+Amazon Redshift is a fast and powerful, fully managed, petabyte-scale data warehouse service in the cloud.(OLAP)
+ATTENTION: OLAP & OLTP have no relationship with NoSQL.
+Redshift has Multi-Node including one master node(leader node: manges client connections and receives queries) and many compute noded/slaver worker(store data and perform queries and computations.)
+Firstly, RedShift is columnar data storage, which organizes the data by column.
+Column-based systems are ideal for data warehousing and analytics.
+Data is stored sequentially on the storage media, column-based sstems require far fewer I/Os, greatly improving query performance.
+Secondly, It has provide significant compression in the same data type in the columns, which means Amazon Redshift automatically samples your data and selects the most appropriate compression scheme.
+Thirdly, Massively Parallel Processing(MPP): automatically distributes data and query load across all ndes. easily to add nodes and maintian fast query performance.